 College Scholarship Program for High School Seniors

-The scholarships will be awarded to five deserving students.
-One student each from East Carteret, West Carteret, Croatan and Havelock high schools will be selected, with the fifth recipient being the next highest scoring applicant among all the applications and may include applicants from other schools, such as Jones Senior High School and Gramercy.
+The scholarships are awarded each year to five deserving students.
+One student each from East Carteret, West Carteret, Croatan, and Havelock high schools will be selected, with the fifth recipient being the next highest scoring applicant among all the applications and may include applicants from other schools, such as Jones Senior High School, MaST, early colleges, Gramercy Christian School and home schools.

 The scholarship program is open to students whose primary residence is on the co-op’s lines.
-To qualify, the student must be a high school senior in the current graduating class and must be accepted at a 2-year community/technical college or 4-year college or university.
-The student cannot be a close relative of a CCEC employee or director; close relative being a spouse, child, grandchild, great-grand child, brother, sister, aunt, uncle, niece or nephew, by blood, by adoption, or in-law of the employee or director.
+To qualify, the student must be a high school senior in the current graduating class and must be accepted at a 4-year college or university OR 2-year community/technical college.
+The student cannot be a close relative of a CCEC employee or director; a close relative being a spouse, child, grandchild, great-grandchild, brother, sister, aunt, uncle, niece, or nephew, by blood, by adoption, or in-law of the employee or director.

 The judges will weigh the following in determining the scholarship winners: need, 50 percent; academic achievement, 25 percent; and extracurricular activities, 25 percent.